Calallen Independent School District: Dress and grooming codes

 Shirts must be white, blue, gray, or maroon polo shirts.
 CISD "spirit shirts" are also acceptable.
 Bottoms may be navy, khaki, or blue denim.

-Students in Middle School (Grades 6-8) must wear ID badges around their neck.
+Students in Middle School (Grades 6–8) must wear ID badges around their neck.

+In July 2024, the ACLU of Texas sent CISD a letter, alleging that the district's 2023-2024 dress and grooming code appeared to violate the Creating a Respectful and Open World for Natural Hair (or CROWN) Act, a Texas law which prohibits racial discrimination based on hairstyles or hair texture, and asking the district to revise its policies for the 2024-2025 school year.